Skip to content

 • 我开车开得很慢。(Wǒ kāichē kāi de hěn màn.)
 I drive slowly.

-We only duplicate the first character of these two-character verbs because the first character represents the action while the second character represents the object of that action.
+In some cases, we repeat only the first character of a two-character verb.
+What makes these different from other verbs?
+There are certain two-syllable verbs in Chinese where the first character represents the action and the second character represents the object of that action.

 For instance, 跳舞(tiàowǔ) means “to dance” with 跳(tiào) meaning “to jump” and 舞(wǔ) meaning “a dance (noun).”
 Therefore, we only duplicate the “action” character, which is the first character.